Fire and rescue services

 Terrorists and criminal groups carry out kidnappings.
 Criminals sell their victims to terrorist groups.

-If you decide to travel to Mauritania despite our advice:
+If you decide to travel to the Mali-Mauritania border areas despite our advice:

-Commercial and internet fraud often starts in West African countries, including Mauritania.
+Commercial and internet fraud often starts in Western African countries, including Mauritania.

 If you're a victim of a scam, you could lose your money.
 Victims who travel to the country where the scam started can be in serious danger.
 People have been killed.